technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 6/Lab 6 - Write your first plug-in using Visual Studio.docx.md

      **Note:** For this lab, we are using Contact table.

-9. Now, your model-driven app which is named as ‘Funraiser’ is ready.
+9. Now, your model-driven app which is named as ‘Fundraiser’ is ready.

      ![](./media/image9.png)